bediger4000/vigenere-ciphering-deciphering/README.md

 ### byteshisto - histogram of byte values on stdin

-    $ go build byteshisto
+    $ GOPATH=$PWD go build byteshisto
     $ ./byteshisto < ciphertext > histo.dat

 Build a text histogram (range 0 thru 255) of byte values appearing on stdin.
 Output suitable for use in [gnuplot](http://gnuplot.info/)

+### shortshisto - histogram of 2-byte values on stdin

+    $ GOPATH=$PWD go build shortshisto
+    $ ./shortshisto < ciphertext > histo.dat

+Build a text histogram (range 0 thru 65536) of 2-byte values appearing on stdin.
+Output suitable for use in [gnuplot](http://gnuplot.info/)

 ### affine - [affine enciphering/deciphering](https://en.wikipedia.org/wiki/Affine_cipher)

-    $ go build affine
+    $ GOPATH=$PWD go build affine
     $ ./affine -m 256 -a 11 -b 120 -f cleartext | ./affine -u -m 256 -a 11 -b 120 > deciphered
 	$ diff cleartext deciphered
-	$

 That illustrates enciphering and deciphering in a single pipeline.
 Affine ciphers seem like a variant of Vigenere ciphers, so I wanted this to try on my mystery data.

-I don't think this is the cipher used.
+### Differential xor encoding

 ### kasiski - [Kasiski method](https://en.wikipedia.org/wiki/Kasiski_examination)

 `kasiski` counts distance between repeating blocks of bytes.
 Key length should be a factor of the distances between repeating blocks.
 This should help confirm the key length derived from Index of Coindidence by `vigkeylength`

     $ GOPATH=$PWD go build kasiski
 	$ ./kasiski -n substring-length -r filename > distances

 File `distances` will have all the distances between repeating substring-length sized blocks of bytes in the file.
-You probably will have to do some post-processing on the output, like remove duplicates, sort numerically, etc etc. The more ciphertext you've got the better this will work.
+You probably will have to do some post-processing on the output, like remove duplicates, sort numerically, etc etc.
+The more ciphertext you've got the better this will work.
 The key length will be a factor of the distances between repeating blocks of bytes.
 Some distances between repeats will almost certainly not have key-length as a factor because of bad luck.
 You'll have to weed them out.

 Output (on stdout) has one row per block of bytes: